object-Object/lua-physics-engine/README.md

 * Stacking boxes doesn't work

 ## Dependencies
-These are all included in the files.
+These are all included in the files except for the Draw Library.
 * Vector library from [this Code Review Stack Exchange page](https://codereview.stackexchange.com/a/107237), heavily modified
 * [Typical](https://github.com/hoelzro/lua-typical)
 * Draw Library in [Touch Lua +](https://apps.apple.com/us/app/touch-lua/id692368612) (paid)